 - teaspoon coffee powder

-- 2 1/2 cups dark, milk or white chocolate chips - we used only dark chocolate for a truly rich chocolate experience but any combination is fabulous
+- 2 1/2 cups dark, milk or white chocolate chips - see notes below

 - 1 cup slivered almonds